How to manage stress: 12 tips from experts

 1. Cognitive behavioural therapy (CBT)

-Therapy can make a huge difference, if you’re ready and willing to try it.
-Rather than opting for certain ‘talking cures’ where you delve deeply into past events and behaviour – a process that takes time – CBT is often recommended for stress because it provides practical steps that help us change our mindset relatively quickly.
+CBT is often recommended for stress because it provides practical steps that help us change our mindset relatively quickly.

 “CBT is globally recognised as one of the most successful and broadly applicable therapeutic approaches, as well as one of the most intensely researched forms of therapy,” explains cognitive behavioural hypnotherapist Denise Iordache.
-“The evidence base is staggering and overwhelmingly strong,” she says.
+“The evidence base is staggering and overwhelmingly strong,” she adds.

 So, how does CBT ease stress and what does it involve?
 “CBT can help us manage stress better because of the emphasis placed on noticing patterns and learning how to develop new, practical, and more helpful coping strategies,” says Denise.
 She explains that people can expect 8-20 sessions over about six months.
 In between sessions individuals are given set exercises and experiments (basically, homework) to “challenge their existing way of thinking and behaving, develop new, more helpful coping skills, and ultimately drive long-term, sustainable change.”

 Denise adds: “In a recent review of clinical articles, randomised controlled trials and other literature, the effectiveness of CBT was evaluated in stressful conditions among clinical and general populations.
 This review highlighted that CBT promotes more balanced thinking and improves our ability to cope with stress.”
-It doesn’t work for everyone, though, so if it’s not for you don’t be disheartened – there are other ways to learn how to manage stress.

 2. Exercise

-A balanced lifestyle, we are told, should include a healthy diet, 7-9 hours sleep a night and exercise.
+A balanced lifestyle, we are told, should include a healthy diet, 7-9 hours of sleep a night and exercise.
 All of these are good not only for our physical health but our mental health.

 While exercise can’t ‘cure’ stress, it can help boost our body’s ability to utilise oxygen, improve blood flow, strengthen the immune system and help us release feel-good hormones such as endorphins and serotonin, says David – all of which work towards easing the physical and mental symptoms of stress.
 It also acts as a much-needed distraction.